qgustavor/megajs-docs/docs/tutorial/install.md

 :::info

 Remember to import the browser version when targeting the browser environment, even when using build tools, as it includes browser-compatible cryptographic functions instead of depending on [the Node crypto module](https://nodejs.org/api/crypto.html).
 Trying to use a browser port of Node crypto like [crypto-browserify](https://www.npmjs.com/package/crypto-browserify) can result in huge build sizes and hurt performance.
-Because Deno's environment is similar to browser's Deno also use the browser version.

 :::

+Deno is **not supported** because it can't connect to MEGA servers due to issues related to TLS ciphers.
+That's something that cannot be fixed by this library and neither Deno nor MEGA developers want to fix.
+Because of that the only choice for this library is not supporting Deno.

 In the next part of this tutorial we will login to a MEGA account using the `Storage` class loaded above.